open-feature/flagd/docs/reference/specifications/custom-operations/semver-operation-spec.md

 1. Target property value: the resolved value of the target property referenced in the targeting rule
 2. Operator: One of the following: `=`, `!=`, `>`, `<`, `>=`, `<=`, `~` (match minor version), `^` (match major version)
 3. Target value: this needs to resolve to a semantic versioning string.
-If this condition is not met, the evaluator should log an appropriate error message and return `nil`
+If this condition is not met, the evaluator should log an appropriate error message and return `false`

 The `sem_ver` evaluation returns a boolean, indicating whether the condition has been met.